 Employees shall report damage to their immediate supervisor on the same day the damage occurs and the supervisor must confirm damage and the documented call.
-Employees shall report damage to their immediate supervisor on the same day the damage occurs.
 Requests for reimbursement for repair or replacement of a damaged item shall be submitted to the Fire Rescue Department's Safety Officer, and shall be supported by adequate proof of such damage, the circumstances relating to the damage to the property, and proof of cost of repair or the original cost of the damaged item.